Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 Whatever you call it, most men are doing it in a way that isn’t serving them.

-I’m not saying there’s a right and a wrong way to masturbate (which would be overly simplistic and ridiculous), but rather there are ways that you can do it that aren’t very helpful for your overall life, and there are ways that you can do it that serve you much better.
+I’m not saying there’s a right and a wrong way to masturbate.
+Rather, there are ways that you can do it that aren’t very helpful for your overall life.
+And there are ways that you can do it that serve you much better.

 Just like communication.
 Or thinking.
 Or ways to build a relationship.
 There are ways that are helpful, and ways that are less helpful.